yochaigal/cairn/wip/2e/downtime.md

 A player learns of a holy Relic of great power, rumored to protect the bearer from harm, or even death itself.
 They proclaim that they'd like to _learn the Relic's location_.
 They also indicate a potential **Source**: the **Library of Faded Colors** in the timeless city of **Dropsilli**.
 The Warden then provides the following outline:

 "The trip is only possible by riverboat, and takes two days (20gp round trip).
 Also, the librarians there are notoriously snooty and will not accept outsiders without a proper introduction.
-You will likely need to spend up to FOUR non-consecutive **Downtime Actions** to complete your research, and will thus be unable to participate in each play session."
+You will likely need to spend up to FOUR non-consecutive **Downtime Actions** to complete your research, and will thus be unable to participate in every play session."
 The player accepts this plan, but adds that they'd like to bring along a letter of introduction, signed by a powerful Count they'd met in a previous adventure.
 The Warden agrees, but adds that the Count does not simply accept visitors unannounced: the PC will need to spend one **Action** simply setting up a meeting.
 The Warden then creates five **Milestones**:

    - [ ] Formally request a meeting with the Count.
    - [ ] Secure a letter of recommendation.